- Helen Marten wins the first Hepworth Prize for Sculpture

 He added: “Gardens and the Yorkshire landscape were a hugely important part of Barbara Hepworth’s creative life and they influenced her sculpture and its settings.
 It’s fitting, therefore, that we create a natural environment that would have inspired her, and that will have a rewarding all year round dialogue with our superb building and art collection.”

-A judging panel of ten, comprising David Liddiment (Chair); Simon Wallis, THW Director; Jane Marriott, THW Managing Director; Chris Blundell, RHS; Edwina Sassoon, The Friends of the Royal Academy of Arts; Anna Pavord, author and writer; Christopher Woodward, Director, The Garden Museum; Cllr Peter Box, Leader of Wakefield Council; Dr Evelyn Stern, David Chipperfield Architects; and Michael Ziff, The Hepworth Wakefield Trustee, shortlisted the four designs exhibited in a four-week public consultation in October 2015.†
+A judging panel of ten, comprising David Liddiment (Chair); Simon Wallis, THW Director; Jane Marriott, THW Managing Director; Chris Blundell, RHS; Edwina Sassoon, Arts Consultant; Anna Pavord, author and writer; Christopher Woodward, Director, The Garden Museum; Cllr Peter Box, Leader of Wakefield Council; Dr Evelyn Stern, David Chipperfield Architects; and Michael Ziff, The Hepworth Wakefield Trustee, shortlisted the four designs exhibited in a four-week public consultation in October 2015.†

 The proposed garden design by Tom Stuart-Smith will be a modern, romantic response to the diverse and sophisticated urban setting surrounding The Hepworth Wakefield.
 The site brings together the drama of the riverside location, the robust industrial heritage of Wakefield and the angular sculptural form of the gallery.